calvindo-ss/smoothstack_cpp/Day21/README.md

 ## Analysis

-Increasing the number of cores seems to increase performance only from 1 to 2 cores.
-Any extra cores seems to have a plateau in performance.
+Increasing the number of cores seems to increase performance at 3 cores at only low body numbers.
+Any extra cores after 3 seems to have a plateau in performance.
 I suspect this is due to the lower end of "int numBodies[] = {10, 20, 50, 100, 200, 500, 1000, 2000};" being easy to calculate.
 Even with a single core, bodies from 10-500 are easily calculated with 1-2 seconds, whereas 1000 and 2000 cores can take several minutes.
 Within seconds of running, all extra cores are reduced down to 2 and then 1 when it is calculating 1000 and 2000 bodies.
 Having extra theads would benfit more if all the body calculations were 1000+, where it can really take advantage of the extra cores and power.

-Introducing sleeping seems to reduce performance by almost half in low bodies simulations.
-However, with high body simulations, performance is only a little less than the simulation without sleeping.
+Introducing sleeping does not seem to improve nor decrease performance except for 3 threads.
+At 3 threads with sleeping, seems to reduce the iteration count by approximately half.
+However, 4+ threads has the same performance without sleeping.

 ## Multi-threaded N-body problem